 Watch this video to avoid the $90,000 legal mistake my dad made with his freelancer, and I also share 13 biggest legal mistakes to avoid in your business (please don’t forget to subscribe to my YouTube channel too!)

-An independent contractor agreement or freelance contract is a type of business contract that outlines the specific expectations and provisions for a freelance project or assignment.
-It can be used when two businesses work together on a project, or when an individual hires a contractor to provide a specific service.
+An independent contractor agreement or freelance contract is a type of agreement that outlines the specific expectations and provisions for a freelance project or assignment.
+It is a legally binding agreement that can be used when two businesses work together on a project, or when an individual hires a contractor to provide a specific service.
+This is different than employment contracts.

 An independent contractor agreement is important because it protects both the business and the contractor.
 It ensures that both parties understand the terms of the project and what is expected of each party.
 It also outlines how payment will be handled, what happens if the project is canceled, and any other important details.